 The curriculum philosophy of the new Cooperative Nature School at The Trustees Moose Hill Farm is aligned with the Massachusetts Curriculum Frameworks for Pre-Kindergarten to 12, incorporating a developmentally-based and child-driven program that is fluid and dynamic, with an emphasis on the critical role of the environment in fostering independence, individuality, compassion for others and nature and kindergarten readiness.

-Registration is now open for the Summer of 2019 and the School Year 2019-20, with a capacity of up to 30 children between the ages of 3.9 and 6 years old.
-All pre-school families will receive a one-year Trustees Family Membership as a benefit of enrolling.
-For more information, please visit www.sharonnatureschool.org or contact Ashita Parikh at firstname.lastname@example.org or 781-806-6156 Ext.
+Registration is now open for the School Year 2020-21, with a capacity of up to 30 children between the ages of 3.9 and 5 years old.
+All preschool families will receive a one-year Trustees Family Membership as a benefit of enrolling.
+For more information, please visit www.sharonnatureschool.org or contact us at email@example.com or 781-806-6156 Ext.
 7.

 The Cooperative Nature School at The Trustees Moose Hill Farm admits students of any race, color, national origin, ethnic origin, gender, gender identity, religion, cultural heritage, or disability to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national origin, ethnic origin, gender, gender identity, religion, cultural heritage, political beliefs, marital status, sexual orientation, or disability in administration of its educational policies, admission policies, scholarship and loan programs, and other school administered programs.